BRINGING THE MOST IMPOVERISHED COMMUNITIES FACE-TO-FACE WITH THE ONE THING THEY CAN COUNT ON...THEMSELVES

 These high-yield home gardens are delivering long-term, sustainable relief to families.
 The Campaign improves the quality of life for all residents in a village — the more food people can grow, the stronger and more resilient a village will be.
 Victory gardens are easy to create, cost nothing for the villager to maintain and produce food within weeks.

 The Face-to-Face Project trains local people to be role models in their own villages.
 Villagers carry this knowledge for a lifetime.
-That is why so many villages have achieved remarkable participation rates in less than two years.
 This guarantees good gardens in every village and builds a sense that change comes from within.

 “We no longer travel long distances looking for vegetables.
-Now we save money & channel it to other household items such as soap & salt....
+Now we save money & channel it to other things such as school fees, medicine soap & salt....
 Our lives have completely changed.” — Chief Makulenje